smarie/python-autoclass/docs/usage.md

 Automatically affects the contents of a function to self.
 Initial code and test examples from [this answer from utnubu](http://stackoverflow.com/questions/3652851/what-is-the-best-way-to-do-automatic-attribute-assignment-in-python-and-is-it-a#answer-3653049).

-A few illustrative examples can be found in the unit tests below.
+A few illustrative examples can be found below.

 * Basic functionality, no customization - all constructor arguments are auto-assigned: